DavidJKTofan/davidtofan.com/content/articles/cloudflare-resiliency-contingency-planning/index.md

 Enterprise customers – particularly in public sector, finance, healthcare, and critical infrastructure – increasingly face regulatory or governance requirements demanding documented vendor contingency strategies.
 This is not about distrust of Cloudflare's resilience; it's about demonstrating due diligence and risk management to auditors, boards, and compliance bodies.

+**TL;DR:** _Cloudflare's native resilience (anycast, Load Balancing, health checks) handles most availability needs – fallback systems only make sense for compliance-level guarantees.
+Bypassing Cloudflare via DNS is possible but removes WAF / DDoS protection and exposes origin servers, so contingency must be built in advance: external DNS control / secondary, publicly trusted TLS certificates, origin firewalls, Infrastructure as Code, and tested runbooks.
+For most organizations, the security risk and operational complexity of bypass outweigh the rare benefit of avoiding brief outages – **waiting for restoration is usually the safer choice**._

 ## When Contingency Planning Actually Matters

 ### Regulatory Drivers